 Once again we famously encounter the bright pastel painting of the homes.
-It all started with the pink house, which was renovated first in the 1930’s.
+It all started with the pink house, first renovated in the 1930’s.
 The other owners followed suit with colors of their own until the whole block took on the chromatic cause.

 There are a number of shops and taverns nearby.
-This tuckered-out shop dog cannot be bothered to entertain our tour.
+This tuckered-out shop dog shows no interest in our tour.

 Originally called Charles Town in honor of the English king Charles II.
 He gave the land to eight of his friends and promised that it was theirs if they could make a go of it.
-It took them seven years to get it together, but eventually settlement stuck.
+It took seven years, but eventually settlement stuck.

-For a time, Charles Town was a walled city as shown in this plaque which marks where the wall would be in present-day.
+For a time, Charles Town was a walled city.
+This plaque marks where the wall would be in present-day.

 Next, we’re off to the lovely riverside promenade known as The Battery.
 Here you see beautiful examples of well-preserved Antebellum style homes.
 We enjoyed opening Zillow and seeing how much the few homes that were actually for sale were asking.
 We didn’t give any offers.

-Off in the distance are the famous Fort Sumter, where the first shot of the Civil War was fired, and it’s less cared-for harbor mate Castle Pinckney.
+Off in the distance are Charleston’s forts.
+The famous Fort Sumter, home to the first shot of the Civil War, and it’s less cared-for harbor mate Castle Pinckney.

 The “castle” never really amounted to much, other than a brief stint as a prisoner of war camp during the Civil War.
 Preservation efforts have started and stalled over the decades and for now appears to accept it’s fate at the hands of weather and erosion.

-The tour makes it’s way along the well-canopied side streets.
+The Charleston walking tour continues along the well-canopied side streets.

-Many historic homes are peppered throughout downtown.
+Many notable, historic homes line these downtown streets.
 Plaques nearby will tell you all about them.
 Lesser important homes will have a white plaque on the building, while the more important ones will get the signpost treatment.
 Keep your eyes peeled for either.

 We’re busy reading those plaques on homes and, again, looking at prices and interior photos on our Zillow* apps.

-*This blog is not affiliated or endorsed by Zillow, Inc…
+*This blog not affiliated or endorsed by Zillow, Inc…

 The tour ends at St. Michael’s Church, the church in the photo above.
 It’s so pretty it deserves a post all to itself (I’ll get to it).